capstanlqc/i18n-guide/xliff-prepp-best-practices.md

   * the original files (XML, HTML, SVG, etc.), in folder `original`
   * the problematic XLIFF files, in folder `source/01_haram`
+  * the optimal XLIFF files, in folders `source/02_halal_xlf1` (for XLIFF version v.1.2)
-  * the optimal XLIFF files, in folder `source/02_halal`
+  * the optimal XLIFF files, in folders `source/02_halal_xlf2` (for XLIFF version v.2.0)

-The original files have been prepared as XLIFF in two different ways, to show the ideal preparation and its antithesis. <!-- The `original` folder contains the source content, the `source` folder contains the files prepared for translation: the `haram` folder contains the problma tic files, and the `halal` folder contains the files with the recommended preparation. --> This is the file structure in the project:
+The original files have been prepared as XLIFF in two different ways (so-called here "halal" and "haram"), to show the ideal preparation and its antithesis, respectively. <!-- The `original` folder contains the source content, the `source` folder contains the files prepared for translation: the `haram` folder contains the problma tic files, and the `halal` folder contains the files with the recommended preparation. --> This is the file structure in the project:

 <!--
     xliff_bestpractices_omtprj (project)